ExeClim/Isca/docs/source/modules/topography.rst

 Topography Options:
 ^^^^^^^^^^^^^^^^^^^
 - 'none' (default) Topography set to zero everywhere
-- 'sauliere2012' Choose mountains from Sauliere 2012 configuration using mountains keyword.
+- 'sauliere2012' Choose mountains from [Sauliere2012]_ configuration using mountains keyword.
 Default is 'all', alternatively only 'rockys' or 'tibet' may be specified
 - 'gaussian' Use parameters specified in topo_gauss keyword to set up a Gaussian mountain. topo_gauss should be a list in the form: [central_lat, central_lon, radius_degrees, std_dev, height]

 3 - Topography Module (topography.F90)